1.2. Install on Windows¶

 It is highly recommended to have the 64-bit version of MinGW (7.3.0 when installing Qt creator).
 If your system does not support 64 bits, you can use the 5.3.0 MingW, but some code features may not be supported.
 The 32 bits version is also known to cause memory allocation troubles when compiling large applications that use many Tudat, Boost, and Pagmo libraries.

 - Click Next to go to the License Agreement, where you find the license attached to the use of Qt.
 Scroll through it if you wish to know what you are accepting.
 Agree to the conditions and continue to the next step.
 You can choose to have shortcuts installed or not.
 Now you can click Install to start the installation.
 QtCreator and MinGW will be installed on your computer.

 - Step 6: Configure Qt Creator

 Open Qt Creator and go to Tools/Options.
-Under the Build & Run section, choose the Kits tab and select Desktop.
+Under the Kits section, choose the Kits tab and select Desktop (on older versions of Qt, choose Build&Run -> Kits).
 Please verify the following:

 The next step is to download the Tudat bundle.
 Click next to go there.